 This castle is considered a symbol of the supreme power of the French feudal dynasties including a complex of extremely monumental and splendid architectural works.

 If you are living or working in Europe, you love to explore the quintessential constructions of the century-old architectural art of Western civilization and plan your own trip to Europe through France in time.
-With his upcoming free time, Versailles might be a worthy option to consider.

 The architecture of this majestic castle is built according to the norms of classicalism such as symmetry of buildings, multi-column corridors and auxiliary works inspired by tradition and technology ancient art interwoven with some Baroque art.